GabrielBrotas/Learning-Journey/examples/argocd-kubevela/README.md

 kubectl port-forward -n argocd service/argo-cd-argocd-server 8080:443
 ```

-_Note_: This ArgoCD chart is updated with the plugin to support `kubevela`, we will explain the details in the next section.
+By now the vela plugin should have been registered and the `argo-repo-server` should have access to the vela cli to render the OAM files into Kubernetes resources.

-3. Update ArgoCD password
+Update ArgoCD password:

 ```sh
 export PASS=$(kubectl --namespace argocd get secret argocd-initial-admin-secret \